ryanhs/chess.php/README.md

 ## MAINTAINER/COLLABORATOR NEEDED

-As this project *not* in heavy development state, a maintainer/collaborator needed.
+As this project **not** in heavy development state, a maintainer/collaborator needed.
-If you interested to become Collaborator, please tell me. :-)
+If you interested to become a collaborator, please tell me. :-)